 Both P.E. and driver’s education could be listed as electives.
 The parent can decide to give 1/2 to 1 credit for each of these subjects.
 Often, 1/2 credit is given for non-academic subjects that are completed in half a year or less.
 The credit value is determined by the parent.

-HEAV offers a new transcript service for homeschoolers with a Q&A that addresses questions like this one.
-For answers to transcript questions, and to check out the transcript service, visit www.heav.org/resources/transcript.html.
+HEAV offers a transcript service for homeschoolers with a Q&A that addresses questions like this one.
+For answers to transcript questions, and to check out our transcript service.